Back to the Blog

 How to run a Watchtower

-If you’re interested in running your own watchtower to safeguard other lightning nodes, you can also use The Eye of Satoshis software, but in this case, you’ll use the watchtower software itself, not the client mentioned in the section above.
+Suppose you’re interested in running your watchtower to safeguard other lightning nodes.
+In that case, you can also use The Eye of Satoshis software, but in this case, you’ll use the watchtower software itself, not the client mentioned in the section above.
 You can read the instructions on how to set it up here.

-Create your own node below, or learn more about our Lightning Enterprise solution today.
+Create your node below, or learn more about our Lightning Enterprise solution today.